kamshory/WSClientESP32/README.md

 ESP32 comes with a web server.
 Users can configure the access point, network, or WebSocket server using a browser.

 Processes to serve clients must not interfere with the main process of ESP32.
-Thus, the ESP32 must do multitasking so that all processes run simultaneously without interfering with each other.
+Thus, the ESP32 must do multitasking so that all processes run independently without interfering with each other.

 ![ESP32](https://raw.githubusercontent.com/kamshory/WSClientESP32/main/multitasking.svg)